emrgnt-cmplxty/fermi/docs/0.old/tutorials/rainbow-frontend-dev-tutorial.md

 > - Here you will see 3 options:
 >
->   1. Axion - Ethereum (Mainnet which means this works with real cryptocurrency)
+>   1. Fermi - Ethereum (Mainnet which means this works with real cryptocurrency)
 >
->   2. Axion Testnet - Ropsten (This utilizes test tokens on Ethereum's Ropsten Testnet and Axion's Testnet)
+>   2. Fermi Testnet - Ropsten (This utilizes test tokens on Ethereum's Ropsten Testnet and Fermi's Testnet)
 >
->   3. Axion Testnet - Ropsten (This utilizes test tokens on Ethereum's Rinkeby Testnet and Axion's Testnet)
+>   3. Fermi Testnet - Ropsten (This utilizes test tokens on Ethereum's Rinkeby Testnet and Fermi's Testnet)
 >
 > - Developers may want to use the testnet tokens for development while designing their dApps.
-While the average user may just want to utilize the mainnet to transfer tokens between Ethereum and Axion.
+While the average user may just want to utilize the mainnet to transfer tokens between Ethereum and Fermi.

 <center>